If the unexamined life was not worth living, was the unlived life worth examining ? – Paul Kalanithi, When breath comes Air

-The way we insist on hygiene issues at various roadside joints and restaurants, we must pay equal imporatnce to these house pests, especially at a time when there is poila boishakh around the corner and every household has guests.
-Afterall we don’t want our guests to fall sick over some food.
+The way we insist on hygiene issues at various roadside joints and restaurants, we must also pay equal imporatnce to these house pests.
+Especially at a time when there is poila boishakh around the corner .
+After all we don’t want our guests to fall sick over some food.
 Why not make Lal Hit a part of our grocery list for poila boishakh preparations?

 Have a happy and safe poila boishakh.